DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

 ***Accessing items within the payload***

-Let's try to get at one of the items in this second payload
+Let's try to get at one specific item in this payload

 >value.parseJson().Results.FRSFacility